Valkata154/sem-1/use-cases/use-case-5.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 5 Add new employee's details

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an HR advisor I want to add a new employee's details so that I can ensure the new employee is paid.

 ### Scope